MajorHype/CSGO-Timer/README.md

 ### Prerequisites

-For the time being there is no knowned prerequistes to use CSGO TIMER
+For now you can only use the program if your operating system is windows.
+Later versions will be available to all operating systems.

 ### Installation